EpicoStudio/dynamic-year-block/readme.txt

 You can also follow the development of the plugin in the official Épico Studio [GitHub repository](https://github.com/EpicoStudio/dynamic-year-block), where you can see the complete code.

-= How can I support the development of the Dynamic Year Block? = You can help with a [donation](https://ubr.link/donate-wp) or a [positive review](https://wordpress.org/support/plugin/dynamic-year-block/reviews/#new-post), if you find it useful.
+= How can I support the development of the Dynamic Year Block? = You can help with a [donation](https://ubr.link/donate-wp), by [visiting our website](https://epico.studio) or publishing a [https://wordpress.org/support/plugin/dynamic-year-block/reviews/#new-post), if you find it useful.

 == Screenshots ==